 dft

-See --engine (standalone dft) vs --dft-engine (in all) for the --engine (standalone dft) vs --dft-engine (forwarded through pdb2reaction all) naming convention.
+See --engine (dft) vs --dft-engine (all) for the --engine (standalone dft) vs --dft-engine (forwarded through pdb2reaction all) naming convention.

 Prerequisites: DFT dependencies (PySCF, GPU4PySCF) are not included in the default install.
 Install them with pip install "pdb2reaction[dft]".